Sayeedyasar/sayeedyasar/README.md

 # 💫 About Me:
-🔭 I’m currently working on Linux and bash scripting <br>🌱 I’m currently learning Rust and relearning C<br>
+🔭 I’m currently working on Linux and  kernels
+<br>🌱 I’m currently learning Rust and relearning Operating Systems <br>

 ## 🌐 Socials: